Foreign Soldier in America’s Continental Army

 In February of 1778, Congress proposed an attack against Canada.
 Never mind that the previous attempt had proven a dismal failure when the army was better manned and supplied than their current state.
 Lafayette was put in overall command and he insisted on de Kalb being his second.
 Lafayette and de Kalb traveled to Albany, but the condition of the American forces were is such a disarray that it was obvious that such an attempt would end in dismal failure.
 Common sense prevailed and the attempt was called off.
 Lafayette and de Kalb returned to Valley Forge with additional troops they could muster around Albany.

 During the months at Valley Forge, Baron de Kalb, along with his fellow German comrade in arms, von Stueben, helped to train the American forces in military tactics and battlefield maneuvers.
 When General Clinton, Howe’s replacement as commander-in-chief of British forces, was ordered to vacate Philadelphia and return to New York, the Americans believed themselves strong enough to draw him into battle.
 Washington pursued Clinton across New Jersey, catching up with him at Monmouth on June 28th, 1778.
 De Kalb’s division of Massachusetts regulars, along with Major Generals Lafayette and Stirling held the line after Washington halted the retreat initiated by General Charles Lee.
-After the battle, de Kalb’s division was posted to Fredericksburg, New Jersey, present day Patterson, New Jersey.
+After the battle, de Kalb’s division was posted to Fredericksburg, New Jersey, present day Patterson.

 Winters of 1778 -79 & 1779-80

 De Kalb remained with the main northern army posted around New York City.
 The winter of ’78 – ’79 proved mild in comparison with previous years.
-His forces remained at Fredericksburg to guard against British foraging parties in northern New Jersey.
+His forces remained at Fredericksburg (present day Patterson) to guard against British foraging parties in northern New Jersey.
 During the summer of 1779, Clinton moved a considerable force up the Hudson towards West Point.
 He captured Stoney Point and garrisoned it with a strong detachment.
 Washington moved de Kalb’s division to Pompton to guard against any further incursions north.

 Washington kept his forces in the field throughout the fall of ’79 and early winter.
 He was expecting a large French invasion force and fleet to arrive New York harbor under the command of Admiral D’Estaing.
 With their assistance, he had hoped to force the British out of New York as he had done in Boston.
 However, D’Estaing had other intentions in mind.
 Without consulting Washington, he took his fleet south to Georgia and laid siege to Savannah.
 After he was beaten off, some of his thirty seven ships with 4,000 troops and 2,000 guns went to the West Indies while the rest pulled anchor for France.
 Washington did not learn of this until mid-December when the weather had turned extremely cold.